shaman-apprentice/bootstrap-v5.3-utility-classes-plus/npm-package/README.md

 After `npm i @shaman-apprentice/bootstrap-v5.3-utility-classes-plus` you can import styles from *node_modules/@shaman-apprentice/bootstrap-v5.3-utility-classes-plus/dist/index.css* into your app.

+[bootstrap-v5-3-utility-classes-plus-intellisense](https://marketplace.visualstudio.com/items?itemName=shaman-apprentice.bootstrap-v5-3-utility-classes-plus-intellisense) provides intellisense for vscode.

 For documentation refer to the Layout section of official [Bootstrap documentation](https://getbootstrap.com/docs/5.3/layout/utilities/).
-Be aware that not all css rules are integrated in this library.

-**In addition to Bootstrap's utility classes, you can use the custom utility classes defined in [custom.css](https://github.com/shaman-apprentice/bootstrap-v5.3-utility-classes-plus/blob/main/npm-package/css/custom.css).**
+Be aware that not all css rules are integrated in this library. **In addition to Bootstrap's utility classes, you can use the custom utility classes defined in [custom.css](https://github.com/shaman-apprentice/bootstrap-v5.3-utility-classes-plus/blob/main/npm-package/css/custom.css).**

-## Open TODOs for v1.0.0

-- search for todos
-- link vscode extension

 ## Motivation